OracularIS/mocaclient/docs/settings.md

 ## Feature File Settings

 Feature file settings determine the MOCA Client’s runtime behavior.
 They are read from the `MOCADEV_FEATURES.txt` at startup, or before each execution if configured via READ_SETTINGS_EVERY_TIME.
+To enable the MOCA Client to utilize these feature file settings, you need to configure a variable in registry setting.
+``
+UC_MOCADEV_FEATURE=1
+``

 The overall syntax of this file is as follows:
 ```
 ADD <feature>=<value>
 ```